 If your home was built before 1980, you may have an old and dangerously outdated electrical panel.
 This is especially concerning if you have a Federal Pacific Electric (FPE) or Zinsco panel.
 Check the inside stickers on your electrical panel for any FPE or Zinsco markings.
 These electrical panels are notorious for failing to trip when they need to.
 This can cause overcurrents and short circuits that can overheat and cause an electrical fire.
 If you have an FPE, Zinsco, or outdated panel, contact SALT right away to take a look.

 We offer electrical panel maintenance plans and repair and replacement services.
 As with all appliances and devices, an electrical panel will age and require more frequent repairs over time.
-You will need to consider the daily electrical demand of your commercial or residential space, the age of your electrical panel, and the quality of its performance when deciding whether to repair or replace.
+You will need to consider the daily electrical demand of your home, the age of your electrical panel, and the quality of its performance when deciding whether to repair or replace.

 Based on data by the U.S. Census Bureau, over half of the homes in the United States were built before the 1970s.
 Unless replaced, electrical panels in most homes are therefore, out of date.
 They were built to accommodate the daily needs of a building during that time — a time without computers and cellular devices, large appliances or sound systems.